 Humans can become divine by application of reason.

-Greek wisdom, the secret Pythagorean code, represented the hoof of the swine touching Jerusalem’s walls and its concomitant betrayal and defeat of Talmudic Judaism.
+Greek wisdom, the secret Pythagorean code, represented the hoof of the swine touching Jerusalem’s walls in the fight between traditionalists and Greek modernists, and the betrayal and defeat by the latter of the former, the Pharisee’s tradition that would later become rabbinic (Talmudic) Judaism.
 The smallest contamination shakes the entire foundation of Israel itself.

 Perpetual Chanukah in the West: From Pythagoras to the Holocaust

-All this would be just an interesting historical exercise — and somewhat repugnant because it is a favorite exercise of secular historians to show this entwinement between Greek and Talmudic thought in order to devalue Talmud’s religious authority — if it weren’t for the fact that, in clear purity of form, Pythagoreanism still holds sway today.
+All this would be just an interesting historical exercise showing the historical entwinement between Greek and Talmudic thought if it weren’t for the fact that, in clear purity of form, Pythagoreanism still holds sway today.

 Greek philosophy institutes a vision of the deities who created a clockwork universe of perfection, instituting immutable, static laws of physics and nature.
 The gods set it motion and let it run.
 This is a scientific cosmology that still holds sway today in the common mind.
 It keeps us from awakening from the great cybernetic delusion of our last century, that we can create an artificial intelligence, mind, or neshama through the application of computer codes and algorithms.
 It still governs most of what we’re taught in school and our still Newtonian-Pythagorean concept of the universe.
 But this conception has nuanced, though absolutely critical, differences from Jewish metaphysics.

 Contrast Greek philosophy to our Jewish cosmology of an unfolding universe.
-HaShem, whose Face is always receding and hidden, creates the cosmos.
-(As opposed to the Christian concept, in which Word – Logos – becomes flesh and utterly knowable and personal.)
+God, whose Face is always receding and hidden, creates the cosmos.
+In the Christian concept, the Word – Logos – becomes flesh and utterly knowable and personal, an idea developed by the neo-Pythagoreans in the first century.
 The Divine Attention of HaKodesh Borechu continuously sustains an unfolding universe.
 Even the method of Jewish hermeneutics – how we argue and discourse to arrive at the truth – contrasts sharply with the Greek.
-You need only compare a page of any conventional Western book with a page of the Schottenstein Talmud to get the idea.
+You need only compare a page of any conventional Western book with any page of the Talmud to get the idea.
 One signifies a simple, clear stream of letters marching in lines across the page as the story proceeds in orderly fashion from beginning to middle to end.
-Open any page of the Talmud, however, and you are plunged into a hypertextual jumble: a noisy symposium capturing voices and commentaries and commentaries on commentaries separated by centuries and hundreds of miles and cultures.
+Open the Talmud, however, and you are plunged into a hypertextual jumble: a noisy symposium capturing voices and commentaries and commentaries on commentaries separated by centuries and hundreds of miles and cultures.
 The choppy sea of Talmud exemplifies what Plato scorned as chaotic, subjective “aesthetika” and “rhetorika” as opposed to his orderly “logos.”

 The twentieth century begins with work by Alfred North Whitehead and Bertrand Russell, Principia Mathematica, “showing” that all thought can be reduced to mathematically rigorous logic.
-They also say “Modern philosophy is nothing more than a footnote to Plato.”
-Later, in his History of Western Philosophy (1945), Russell declares Pythagoras the greatest of all philosophers.
+Russell later wrote that “the European tradition … consists of a series of footnotes to Plato.”
+[Process and Reality: An Essay in Cosmology (1929)].
+Even later, in his History of Western Philosophy (1945), Russell declares Pythagoras the greatest of all philosophers.
 Interestingly, Russell’s last act, literally, in his life, is meant to shake the whole land of Israel.
 Though a pre-State supporter of Zion, his final political statement, read the day after his death in 1970 in Cairo, condemns Israel’s aggression against Egypt in 1967 and demands retreat to pre-1967 borders.

 In the 1920s, Martin Heidegger reinserts Pythagoreanism, an updating of the Greco-Christian Being vs. Becoming duality, into the heart of philosophy.
 Without going into his extraordinary influence over the twentieth century, including the postmodernism and deconstruction, suffice it to say that virtually every thinker and theorist since has to grapple with Heidegger and has been influenced by him.

-However, two recent works of scholarship have exposed the truth of the Talmud’s prophesy in Sotah.
+However, two recent works of scholarship suggest the prescience of the Talmud’s warning in Sotah.
 Victor Farias, in Heidegger and Nazism (1987) and Emanuel Faye in Heidegger: The Introduction of Nazism into Philosophy (2005) show how Heidegger, who was an unapologetic and avowed Nazi, introduced Nazi violence into the scene of contemporary Western philosophy.
-His chief heir and leader of the Yale school of deconstruction, Paul DeMan, was exposed as having been a Nazi collaborator and writer during WWII.
+In the 1980s, his chief heir and leader of the Yale school of deconstruction, Paul DeMan, was exposed as having been a Nazi collaborator and writer during WWII.
 The monumental French thinker Jacques Derrida, himself an Algerian Jew, rose to DeMan’s defense in a shameful chapter in the history of postmodern thought.

 Reconciliation through “Jewish Physics”: Quantum Cosmology

 But let me end on a note of reconciliation.
-Realizing there is violence in the hyphen paves the road to recognizing the dead end of Pythagoreanism philosophy.
+Realizing there is violence in the hyphen paves the road to recognizing the inert nature of Pythagorean philosophy.
 The recent works by Farias and Faye expose the link between Nazism and empty philosophies of materialism, constructivism, deconstruction and moral relativism that have lain at the core of Western thinking itself, philosophies that lead to mechanization and disregard for the sanctity of all human existence.
-It is the same Greek chochma [wisdom] that lies in the heart of the traitor of Jerusalem and is the source of ongoing Jewish assimilation to Western culture.
+It is the same Greek chochma [wisdom] that lay in the heart of the traitor of Jerusalem and is that tempts ongoing Jewish assimilation to Western culture.

 In our newfound skepticism about the darkness at the heart of postmodernism, there is hope for a new deepening.
 This is especially true because the philosophical turn has been accompanied by a revolution in our scientific concept of how the universe works.
 Together, the two revolutions hold promise for how Jewish thinking may influence the future of Western civilization.